newsbubbles/bashir/README.md

 ## Cost of using OpenAI GPT-3.5-Turbo
 GPT-3.5-Turbo is quite the formidable model for this task, meaning that very soon it will be outstripped by local models, but it might be awhile before a model that can be run inference at good speed on a GeForce RTX 3060 mobile GPU.
 Until then I found that gptt-3.5-turbo is an efficient model that is very quick and has costed me pennies.

 ![token usage](https://github.com/newsbubbles/bashir/assets/1012779/ebd9d52a-3927-4efe-9dbd-a1878814a25b)

 These are the costs incurred during the development of this project so far (day 2), and I have done hundreds of prompts which might come out to about 1,000 actual commands being executed by my computer.
+Feel free to change the model using the `--model` command and the correct Model name from OpenAI Chat API.
+Here are some example models you can use:
+- `gpt-3.5`
+- `gpt-3.5-turbo`
+- `gpt-4`

+[This blog](https://gptforwork.com/guides/openai-gpt3-models) shows a snapshot of what models are available currently and what their prices are as of mid June 2023.

 ## Conclusion
 It is pretty experimental but it was a quick script to put together and it seems like it will definitely help me set up EC2 instances on Amazon Linux, etc.